antoniopgs/Liber/README.md

 The High Road might sound attractive, but it brings many complications:
  - Harder to convince investors (It will be hard enough to raise capital for the world's first startup nation, even more so if it's a large capital endeavour.
+ - Increased dependance, which means it must be closer to other Nations.
+In previous attempts, seasteads were placed very close to territorial waters.
+On one hand, this makes infrastucture transport and commerce easier.
+On the other, these neighbour nations may interfere, as they've done in the past (Chad & Nadia vs Thailand).

- - Increased dependance, must be closer to Outside Goverments/Nations, which may interfere (Chad & Nadia vs Thailand).
-Some countries may even grant Charter City permits.
-But how long will a less prosperous nation be able to keep its hands off of a more prosperous, but military inferior one?
+Some countries may even grant Charter City permits at first, but how long would they keep their hands off of a nearby, more prosperous, but military inferior nation?
+What if the next elected leader is more of an authoritarian?
+What if a regime change happens?
+Is it that hard to conceive of a nation interfering and claiming Liber as it's sovereignty?

+The freedom of the new world should not be staked on the whims of other nations.
+Therefore it will be better to be far way, in deep international waters.

 Also, there are many technologies like Seacreate and OTEC generators.
 They may seem like good options, but they are unproven or immature at best.
 It will be better to found Liber with simpler, more proven technologies, and let Liber's freedom generate these new ideas with time.